django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``False``

-If set to true, gives you a new "moderation" column in the tree view.
+If set to ``True``, gives you a new "moderation" column in the tree view.

 You can select to moderate pages or whole trees.
 If a page is under moderation you will receive an email if somebody changes a page and you will be asked to approve the changes.
-Only after you approved the changes will they be updated on the "live" site.
+Only after you approve the changes will they be updated on the "live" site.
 If you make changes to a page you moderate yourself, you will need to approve it anyway.
 This allows you to change a lot of pages for a new version of the site, for example, and go live with all the changes at the